 Artistic, festive, and fun, Barcelona combines a rich cultural heritage with golden sand beaches and vibrant nightlife.

 With the Sagrada Familia attracting visitors worldwide, Park Güell and Casa Batlló are also among the city’s highlights.
-Still, with so much to discover, it might be worth checking the Barcelona City Passes to ensure the best deals and visit as many monuments as possible.
+Still, with so much to discover, it might be worth checking the Barcelona attractions passes to ensure the best deals and visit as many monuments as possible.

 Stop by La Boqueria to taste some of Barcelona’s finest treats, and for the football fans touring the Camp Nou, home of FC Barcelona, is a must.